torgro/cliMenu/README.md

 ![alt text][Example21]
 ![alt text][Example22]

 That is it.
-If you have any questions or issues with them, look me up on twitter (@toreGroneng) or file an issue!
+If you have any questions or issues, look me up on twitter (@toreGroneng) or file an issue!

 ### Disclaimer